 Wearable Antenna – Applications, Technologies, and their Impact on Human Body

 The demand for wearable electronics and related technologies have grown tremendously in recent years.
 Some of the key developments that accelerated this growth are miniaturization of wireless devices, advent of high-speed wireless networks, availability of ultra-compact, low-power SoCs and ever-evolving battery technologies.
 Wearable electronics find numerous applications these days, and most of these applications use different types of wearable antenna to sense, fetch, and exchange data wirelessly to and from a host device or an IoT gateway.

 What is a Wearable Antenna?

-Wearable antennas are designed to function while being worn.
+A wearable antenna is designed to function while being worn.
 These antennas are commonly used in wearable wireless communication and bio-medical RF systems.
 Wearable antennas are used within the context of Wireless Body Area Networks (WBAN).
 In a WBAN, antenna is the key component that supports wireless communication, which include in-body communication, on-body communication and off-body communication.
 A WBAN connects sensors, actuators and IoT nodes on human body, or on cloths or under the skin, establishing a wireless commn. channel.
 Wearable antennas can be employed on people of all ages, athletes and patients for a continuous monitoring of vital signs, oxygen level (Oximetry) and stress level, among others.

 Wearable Antenna Applications